elastisys/compliantkubernetes/docs/adr/0009-use-cluster-issuers-for-letsencrypt.md

 * We want to make compliantkubernetes-apps less fragile, and LetsEncrypt ratelimiting is a cause of fragility.
 * We want to make it easy for users to get started with Compliant Kubernetes in a "secure by default" manner.
 * We want to have a clear separation between user and administrator resources, responsibilities and privileges.
-* We want to keep the option open for "light" renderings, i.e., a single Kubernetes clusters that hosts both Management Cluster and workload cluster components.
+* We want to keep the option open for "light" renderings, i.e., a single Kubernetes clusters that hosts both Management Cluster and Workload Cluster components.

 ## Considered Options

-* Use one Issuer per namespace; users need to install their own Issuers in the workload clusters.
+* Use one Issuer per namespace; users need to install their own Issuers in the Workload Clusters.
-* Use ClusterIssuer in Management Cluster; let users install Issuers in the workload clusters as required.
+* Use ClusterIssuer in Management Cluster; let users install Issuers in the Workload Clusters as required.
-* Use ClusterIssuer in both Management Cluster and workload cluster(s).
+* Use ClusterIssuer in both Management Cluster and Workload Cluster(s).

 ## Decision Outcome

-Chosen option: "Use ClusterIssuers in the Management Cluster; optionally enable ClusterIssuers in the workload cluster(s)", because it reduces fragility, clarifies responsibilities, makes it easy to get started securely.
+Chosen option: "Use ClusterIssuers in the Management Cluster; optionally enable ClusterIssuers in the Workload Cluster(s)", because it reduces fragility, clarifies responsibilities, makes it easy to get started securely.

 Each cluster is configured with an optional ClusterIssuer called `letsencrypt-prod` for LetsEncrypt production and `letsencrypt-staging` for LetsEncrypt staging.
 The email address for the ClusterIssuers is configured by the administrator.